Joonseomoon/portfolio/README.md

 - **Admin UI** — content is managed via the Supabase Table Editor.
 A protected `/admin` page built with Supabase Auth is a future priority.
 - **Custom email domain** — verify a domain in Resend to send contact emails from a personal address instead of `onboarding@resend.dev`.
 - **Deployment** — frontend deploys to Vercel/Netlify.
 Set `VITE_SUPABASE_URL` and `VITE_SUPABASE_ANON_KEY` as environment variables in the hosting dashboard.
 No separate backend to deploy.

+---

+## TODO

+- **Portfolio item links** — add a `project_url` (and optionally `github_url`) column to `portfolio_items`.
+Update the Portfolio page so each card links out to the live site or GitHub repo.
+Both URLs should be stored in Supabase and rendered as icon buttons (e.g. globe + GitHub mark) on the card.

+- **Experience company logos** — add a `logo_url` column to the `experiences` table.
+Replace the animated dot on the centre timeline node with a circular company logo image (white background, `rounded-full`, `object-contain`).
+Falls back to the current dot if no logo is provided.
+Upload logos to Supabase Storage.

+- **Portfolio images** — take a screenshot of each project's frontend UI, upload to a `portfolio-images` Supabase Storage bucket, and paste the public URL as `image_url` when adding the row to `portfolio_items`.